 The Order Scheme allows for a mix of uses which maintains and enhances the High Street and allows for employment and community facilities at Market House.
 Sound Lounge are expected to be re-housed within flexible and modern space as a unique opportunity for a range of social and community activities to take place.
 This will involve re-activation of underutilised upper floors of 216-220 High Street, to include the introduction of residential uses.
 It will also involve the retention and restoration of an existing Neoclassical façade within Sutton Town Centre Conservation Area.

-Much improved public realm is proposed via a series of landscaped and amenity areas (as per approved Parameter Plan 4 – Hard and Soft Landscape alongside the Illustrative Landscape Masterplan – Open Space and Play Space referenced 3465B-LB-ZZ-ZZ-D-L210001, both attached at CD XX).
+Much improved public realm is proposed via a series of landscaped and amenity areas (as per approved Parameter Plan 4 – Hard and Soft Landscape as attached at CDE.7).
 This provides a more useable, accessible and well-designed space for the community.

 The Order Scheme provides for separation and light through the provision of a new area of public realm.
 The creation of a new public realm would provide for a more socially connected, inclusive, safer, and vibrant community, promoting physical and mental well-being whilst enhancing the overall quality of life for residents.